mmattice/user-groups/email-templates/accepted-sponsored.md

 We are pleased to inform you that the Techlahoma Board approved { usergroup_name } for { year }.

 Your group is important to the Oklahoma tech community, and Techlahoma is excited to sponsor your group!
 Please note that we use [Meetup](link) for events.
-Meetup allows us to carefully track the number of Oklahomans each of groups reaches, which in turn helps us know where to focus our efforts.
+Meetup allows us to carefully track the number of Oklahomans each of the groups reaches, which in turn helps us know where to focus our efforts.

 { if approved for SS46 }